trace-rabbit/trace-rabbit.github.io/_logs/log-17.md

 node: "dev-42"
 ---

-I tore the Corp’s page open, peeling back the polished surface.
+I tore the Corp's page open, peeling back the polished surface.

-Beneath, scribbled notes—like graffiti left by tired engineers.
+Beneath, scribbled notes, like graffiti left by tired engineers.

 They thought no one would notice.